Flatcar Container Linux vs Ubuntu Linux comparison

 Find out what your peers are saying about Red Hat, Canonical, Oracle and others in Operating Systems (OS) for Business.
 Updated: April 2024.

-Flatcar Container Linux is ranked 14th in Operating Systems (OS) for Business with 1 review while Ubuntu Linux is ranked 2nd in Operating Systems (OS) for Business with 133 reviews.
+Flatcar Container Linux is ranked 14th in Operating Systems (OS) for Business while Ubuntu Linux is ranked 2nd in Operating Systems (OS) for Business with 133 reviews.
 Flatcar Container Linux is rated 8.0, while Ubuntu Linux is rated 8.6.
 The top reviewer of Flatcar Container Linux writes "The solution is stable and allows us to make needed changes".
-On the other hand, the top reviewer of Ubuntu Linux writes "Open-source with a great support community and seamless updating".
+On the other hand, the top reviewer of Ubuntu Linux writes "A stable and free solution that is easy to deploy and has a user-friendly GUI".
 Flatcar Container Linux is most compared with Red Hat Enterprise Linux (RHEL), CentOS, Amazon FreeRTOS and SUSE Linux Enterprise, whereas Ubuntu Linux is most compared with Rocky Linux, Oracle Linux, SUSE Linux Enterprise, Windows Server and Windows 11.

 See our list of best Operating Systems (OS) for Business vendors.